-The Companies Act requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the company as at the end of the financial year and of the operating results of the company for that year.
-It also requires the directors to ensure that the company keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the company.
-They are also responsible for safeguarding the assets of the company.
+The Companies Act requires the Directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company as at the end of the financial year and of the operating results for that year.
+It also requires the Directors to ensure that the Company keeps proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company.
+They are also responsible for safeguarding the assets of the Company.

-The directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards.
+The Directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards.
 This responsibility includes: designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.

-The directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgements and estimates, in conformity with International Financial Reporting Standards and in the manner required by the Companies Act.
-The directors are of the opinion that the financial statements give a true and fair view of the state of the financial affairs of the company and of its operating results.
-The directors further accept responsibility for the maintenance of accounting records which may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.
+The Directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgements and estimates, in conformity with International Financial Reporting Standards and in the manner required by the Companies Act.
+The Directors are of the opinion that the financial statements give a true and fair view of the state of the financial affairs of the Company and of its operating results.
+The Directors further accept responsibility for the maintenance of accounting records which may be relied upon in the preparation of financial statements, as well as adequate systems of internal financial control.

-Nothing has come to the attention of the directors to indicate that the company will not remain a going concern for at least twelve months from the date of this statement.
+Nothing has come to the attention of the Directors to indicate that the Company will not remain a going concern for at least twelve months from the date of this statement.

-Benson Ndeta Chairman

-Ndegwa K. Kagio Ag Managing Director
+Benson S. Ndeta Chairman Ndegwa K. Kagio Ag.
+Managing Director